rieckpil/talks/testing-spring-boot-applications-demystified/slides/content.md

 ## Testing Pitfall 1: @SpringBootTest Obsession

 - The name could apply it's a one size fits all solution, but it isn't
-- It comes with costs: the application context
+- It comes with costs: starting the (entire) application context
-- Useful for integration tests that verify the whole application but not for testing a time manipulation service class works as expected
+- Useful for integration tests that verify the whole application but not for testing a single service in isolation
-- Start with unit tests, see if sliced tests are applicable and only then use @SpringBootTest
+- Start with unit tests, see if sliced tests are applicable and only then use `@SpringBootTest`

 ---